-- For sample populations with < 15% ND, direct substitution of the NDs with 1⁄2 the PQL or RL will be employed. - For sample populations 15% < ND ≤ 50%, the Kaplan-Meier approach will be used to estimate the mean and standard deviation of the population. - For sample populations with ≥ 50% ND, non-parametric approaches will be used to assess the data, with direct substitution of the NDs with the PQL or RL.
+- For sample populations with < 50% ND, direct substitution of the NDs with 1⁄2 the PQL or RL will be employed. - For sample populations with ≥ 50% ND, non-parametric approaches will be used to assess the data, with direct substitution of the NDs with the PQL or RL.